 Hero – Melbourne's premier bar, cafe & dining destination

 Enter via Fed Square plaza or if inside ACMI, enter via the Level 1 foyer at the top of the stairs (accessible by lift).

-Tuesday to Sunday: Lunch and all day dining from 11.30am until late
+Tuesday to Sunday: All day dining from 11.30am until late

 Hero Grab and Go

 Tuesday to Sunday: open from 10.30am daily

 ACMI Coffee and Snack bar on Flinders street

 Hours from 2–18 Apr

 Mon – Fri 11am–6pm